Missouri – Featured Online Programs in Social Work

-Yes, once you complete the process outlined above to become a Licensed Clinical Social Worker (LCSW) in Missouri, you are eligible to practice social work without any supervision.
+Yes, once you complete the process outlined above to become an LCSW in Missouri and the committee issues your license, you qualify to practice social work without any supervision.

-Question: For the 3,000 hours of work experience required for licensure as an LAMSW or LCSW, can I count experience I gained years ago?
+For the 3,000 hours of work experience required for licensure as an LAMSW or LCSW, can I countexperience I gained years ago?

 Supervisors may be either LAMSWs or LCSWs who have practiced at that level for at least five years and completed at least 16 hours of approved supervisor training.
-Only LCSWs may supervise social workers applying for their clinical social worker license.
+Only LCSWs may supervise social workers applying for their LCSW license.

-To practice social work in Missouri, you will need either a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a CSWE-accredited school.
+To practice social work in Missouri, you need either a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a CSWE-accredited school.